Chris425/SpotrBeta/README.md

 # SpotrBeta
 Copy of my 6th Semester Capstone Project from Sheridan with Nastasia Hyam.
-It is a .NET website written in C#, and Razor adhering to the MVC paradigm.
+It is a .NET website written in C# and Razor adhering to the MVC paradigm.
 Please see the original at: